lwjglgamedev/zvk/bookcontents/chapter-09/chapter-09.md

 }
 ```

-The `render` function of the `RenderScn` class now needs to get access to the `currentFrame` so we need to update the `Render` struct:
+The `render` function of the `RenderScn` struct now needs to get access to the `currentFrame` so we need to update the `Render` struct:

 ```zig
 pub const Render = struct {